Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 For early risers, start your second day in Banff by catching the sunrise from one of the pretty lakes around town.
 Note that the time for sunrise will vary by nearly three hours from summer to winter (around 6 a.m. to 9 a.m., respectively), but even if you don’t make it for sunrise, the mountains tend to be the most beautiful (and the sky the clearest) anytime in the morning.

 The picturesque Vermillion Lakes, just west of town, are the perfect vantage point.
 It takes about 30 minutes to walk to the lakes from the town center (one hour return).
+For other possibilities around town, see my guide to the most beautiful lakes in Banff.

 If you’ve got your own wheels, then Two Jack Lake (about 15 minutes’ drive from town) is a great option; you’ll be looking across the lake to the rising sun.
 Two Jack Lake also maintains one of the best campsites within easy reach of Banff Town (another much larger one can be found at Tunnel Mountain, even closer to Banff’s downtown).